eggplant parmesan

 -

-10Once the eggplant has been “seared” on both sides, place on a baking sheet lined with aluminum foil and lightly sprayed with non-stick cooking spray in a single layer.
-Bake them for approximately 20 minutes.
+Step 10Once the eggplant has been browned on both sides, place in a single layer on a baking sheet lined with aluminum foil and lightly sprayed with non-stick cooking spray.
+Bake approximately 20 minutes.

 -

-11While the eggplant is in the oven, warm the marinara sauce on medium-low heat.
+Step 11While the eggplant is in the oven, warm the marinara sauce over medium-low heat.
 You may want to make sure this is covered with a lid to help prevent splattering.

 -

-12Generously salt the boiling water and place the pasta in the boiling water in the other pot.
-Cook pasta according to package.
+Step 12Generously salt the boiling water and cook the pasta according to package.
 (You may want to start the pasta within the last 10-13 minutes of the cook time for the eggplant so everything stays nice and hot.)

 -